 While the reporting agencies do offer the option of paying to get a copy of your credit score, that service is not required.
 If you want to access your credit score after receiving your free annual credit report — or at any time — you can always do so through FICO’s official website.

-But before you pay to see your score, check this list of financial institutions and credit card issuers that offer members free FICO scores — accessing your credit score could be as simple as logging into your online banking portal.
+But, you may already have access to your credit score for free through a company you’re already doing business with.
+Before you pay to see your score, check this list of financial institutions and credit card issuers that offer members free FICO scores — accessing your credit score could be as simple as logging into your online banking portal.

 2. Users Report Trouble Accessing Experian Report